Aymanbegh/Benchmarking-performance/README.md

 We provide many additional files to perform the robustness evaluation against distortions of models **Mask-RCNN, EfficientDet, and YOLOv4**.
 - **YOLOv4/YOLOv4-tiny:** How to evaluate YOLO
-    - Download the darknet directory: https://github.com/AlexeyAB/darknet
+    - Download the darknet repository: https://github.com/AlexeyAB/darknet
     - Install the darknet executable into the darknet directory: https://pjreddie.com/darknet/install/
     - Copy and paste into the darknet directory our dependencies (cfg and img_dir folders, and python and shell files): https://drive.google.com/drive/folders/187RnbPSwFhEOH5k1E4LgrEDFuMOY4qEI?usp=sharing
     - Download the desired **MODEL** in paste it in the darknet directory (find it here): https://github.com/AlexeyAB/darknet#pre-trained-models